 "We are not ready for this measure yet.
 There is much previous work to be done, and we should be the last to bring it before the legislature.
-The time, however, has come for its free and full discussion.
-It must be canvassed in the public mind, and society prepared for acting on it.'
-Another direction taken by native American social theories was reform of the systems of exchange and banking.
-Josiah Warren, the "first American anarchist," opened a series of stores where goods were sold at cost, and the labor of the salesmen was paid for by an equal amount of labor by the purchaser.
-He founded several colonies, which were based on the principle that price should be determined by laborcost.
-He was followed by William Beck, with his "ticket system" of doing away with banks, and the substitution of purchasing power for currency.
-Then came William Weitling, the German immigrant, with his plan for a "bank of exchange," ' in This which price would be fixed by "labor-time." was a compromise with the ideas which he had first brought from Europe in 1847-common ownership of all property and centralized management of production and exchange.
-The reason for this change is very significant.
-Both in Europe and America the merchant-capitalist was the dominant enemy of the working class.
-But in Europe it was realized that a social and political revolution was necessary to get rid of him (indicated by the Revolutions of 1848), while in America the workers stroy existing political institutions.
-The first appearance in this country of Marxian Socialism was in 1852-3, when Joseph Weydemeyer, a friend and disciple of Marx and Engels, came to New York and organized a short-lived revolutionary society known as the Proletarierbund.
+The time, however, has for its free and full discussion.
+It must be canvassed in the public mind, and society prepared for acting on it."
+Another direction taken by native American demanded economic reforms which would not destroy existing political institutions.
+The first appearance in this country of Marxian

+Socialism was in 1852-3, when Joseph Weydemeyer, a friend and disciple of Marx and Engels, came to New York and organized a short-lived revolutionary society known as the Proletarierbund.
 Then he attempted to spread his ideas in the ranks of the trade-unions forming at the time, and organized an association among the German workers called the General Workingmen's Alliance, which began the publication of a Communist paper called Die Reform.
 The movement spread.
 A similar organization was started among the English-speaking workers.
 But the growing wave of trade unionism finally overwhelmed it, and Marxian Socialism, with its conception of the class struggle, its recognition of trades-unionism and political action, disappeared until after the Civil War.

 The First International, founded in London in 1864, for which Karl Marx wrote the inaugural address, began with an organization of British tradeunion leaders to prevent the importation of strikebreakers into England from the continent.
-It developed into a sort of general Workers' Union, in whose ranks two theories battled; that of Mazzini, advocating the harmony of the interests of capital and labor (from which the philosophy of the A. F. of L. is directly descended), and that of Marx, who emphasized the class solidarity of labor in all lands.
+It de-veloped into a sort of general Workers' Union, in whose ranks two theories battled; that of Mazzini, advocating the harmony of the interests of capital and labor (from which the philosophy of the A. F. of L. is directly descended), and that of Marx, who emphasized the class solidarity of labor in all lands.
 Not until the Bakuninites almost captured the movement in the early seventies did the actual program of Socialism become the leading issue.
 The early philosophy of the International was based on the economic organization of the workers into trade unions and cooperatives, to precede the seizure of the political state.
 It took ten years for this idea to become firmly established in America.

 On the other hand, the Lasallean agitation of 1863 in Germany was immediately reproduced here.
-Lasalle emphasized political action, the political capture of the State first-this capture to be followed by the organization of the working class into co-operatives assisted by Stete credit.
+Lasalle emphasized political action, the political capture of the State first-this capture to be followed by the organization of the working class into co-operatives assisted by State credit.